-Are you one of the users who have noticed that Yahoo search engine has taken over their Safari browsers?
+Are you one of the users who have noticed the Yahoo Search Redirect Virus on Mac?
 If so, you can refer to this article for help.
-It has been created to explain what exactly is the Yahoo Search Virus and why the search engine has suddenly started appearing on your Mac.
-Here, you will learn how to remove Yahoo Search from Safari, and get rid of the so-called Yahoo Search Redirect “virus” on Mac.
+It has been created to explain what exactly is the Yahoo Search Virus Mac and why the search engine has suddenly started appearing on your Mac.
+Here, you will learn how to remove the Yahoo Search redirect from Safari and get rid of all harmful files installed on the macOS.